-Investors have long been comfortable with risk - market risk, liquidity risk, interest rates, inflation, etc. Over the decades, an incredible amount of work has gone into managing these risks with the goal of maximising the return provided for the risk taken.
+Investors have long been comfortable with risk—market risk, liquidity risk, interest rates, inflation, etc. Over the decades, an incredible amount of work has gone into managing these risks with the goal of maximizing the return provided for the risk taken.
 Legendary investor Peter Lynch is famous for saying, “Know what you own, and know why you own it.”
 As Lynch so keenly understands, managing portfolio risk starts with understanding what your portfolio contains.

 The unacceptable normal

-Within some multi-asset investment offerings, we have often seen this, and many other inefficiencies arise through the normal investing infrastructure, wherein each underlying investment manager independently invests their portfolio within their own account, and the end investor is left to aggregate and try to adjust.
-But we believe this slippage is unacceptable, especially when we have found it to be avoidable.
+Within some multi-asset investment offerings, we have often seen this and many other inefficiencies arise through the normal investing infrastructure, wherein each underlying investment manager independently invests their portfolio within their own account, and the end investor is left to aggregate and try to adjust.
+But we believe this slippage is unacceptable, especially when we have found it can be avoidable.

-It’s time for investors to demand more simplicity and less friction from asset management firms.
+Investors should be able to demand more simplicity and less friction from asset management firms.
 We believe the best asset managers should have the ability to reduce friction by reducing unnecessary turnover.
-The best firms should be able to help control costs by centralising the management of many investment manager portfolios within a single account.
+The best firms should be able to help control costs by centralizing the management of many investment manager portfolios within a single account.
 We believe the result of such an approach, beyond potential cost savings, is control.
-That control is possible because of simplicity - because of the resulting simpler investment process and the increased knowledge of what the portfolio contains.
-Through aggregated, real-time access to underlying portfolio holdings data, clients and portfolio managers should be able to exert control at the total-portfolio level, allowing them to manage the spectrum of portfolio risks in a vastly reduced time-frame.
+That control is possible because of simplicity—because of the resulting simpler investment process and the increased knowledge of what the portfolio contains.
+Through aggregated, real-time access to underlying portfolio holdings data, clients and portfolio managers should be able to exert control at the total-portfolio level, allowing them to manage the spectrum of portfolio risks in a vastly reduced timeframe.
 Clients should be able to know what they own, allowing them to focus on why they own it.

 The rise of constituent risk

 More often than ever, we see constituent risk increasing, where groups or individuals affiliated with investment pools seek to influence the ESG philosophy of the investment pool.
-More and more, we are seeing situations where scheme participants are calling for divestment from fossil fuels and the prison industry, for example.
+More and more, we are seeing situations similar to Harvard and Yale, where the student population is encouraging the endowment to divest from fossil fuels and the prison industry.
 These divestment screenings and avoidance strategies have garnered considerable headlines and their frequency seems to be accelerating.

 One approach investors have taken is to use passive investing vehicles for large portions of their portfolios, thus achieving a level of simplicity.
 They can then apply ESG filters at the index level.
 The downside here is that the investor is beholden to the index fund manager and potentially to their black-box ESG approach.
 Oftentimes, this can feel like a very blunt approach to a nuanced set of decisions.